riyaj-kalegar03/weather-app-/README.md

 # Use

-Just enter your city name and it gives you current weather report of your city, if your city not exist in API it gives you 'city not exist'
+Just enter your city name and it gives you current weather report of your city, if your city not exist in API it give you 'city not exist'.

 # API used